evennia/evennia/evennia/contrib/xyzgrid/README.md

 The rooms of the grid are entirely controlled from outside the game, using python modules with strings and dicts defining the map(s) of the game.
-It's possible to combine grid- with non-grid rooms, and you can decorate grid rooms as much as you like in-game, but you cannot build new grid rooms without editing the map files outside of the game.
+It's possible to combine grid- with non-grid rooms, and you can decorate grid rooms as much as you like in-game, but you cannot spawn new grid rooms without editing the map files outside of the game.

 The full docs are found as